mgunneras/django-sparkle-external/README.md

+# django-sparkle-external

+Django-sparkle-external is a spin-off version of django-sparkle-1.5 to provide Sparkle updates with external file sources.

+I serve my app site with [Heroku](https://www.heroku.com), on which it is absolutely painful to enable media file uploads for Django.
+I changed the file source to a `URLField` so that I can serve my updates with [GitHub](https://github.com) Downloads instead.
+Some other hooks provided by django-sparkle-1.5 had also been removed since they won’t work on Heroku.

+I also used [Django Ghostdown](https://github.com/uranusjr/django-ghostdown) to provide a better text field for release notes.
+One benefit (?) of this is that this project does not depend on `Markdown` anymore, but you can use any Markdown rendering library as you wish.
+See description of Django Ghostdown for more information on the setup.

+The original README of django-sparkle-1.5 follows.

 # django-sparkle-1.5

 Django-sparkle-1.5 is a Django application to make it easy to publish updates for your mac application using [sparkle](http://sparkle.andymatuschak.org/).